fastoch/Networking/Computer_Networking.md

 ### Virtual networks

-An important consideration when designing a virtual network is how it's going to pass traffic to remote networks.
+An important consideration when designing a virtual network is how it's going to pass traffic to remote networks, or
+networks outside of the host system.

 Virtualization, by its nature, leads to either an open and highly scalable network, or a closed self-contained system.

-It's possible to create a completely self-contained network
+It's possible to create a completely self-contained network with all of the virtual components and never have the network
+traffic leave the host machine.

+But, if there's a desire or need for network traffic to pass beyond the host system, then that function needs to be
+specifically granted.
+A connection must be created between the host system's physical NIC and the virtual networking
+equipment to allow network traffic to pass through.

 ---

 ## Software defined networking (SDN)

+SDN is the process of allowing the administration and configuration of a network to be done dynamically.
+With SDN, the administrator uses a front-end program to make adjustments to the network.
+The program sends the instructions to the networking equipment, which is then reconfigured to perform as desired.

+SDN can allow network administrators to dynamically adjust network performance without the need to log into each individual
+device that needs to be adjusted.

+SDN also works well for virtual networks and cloud computing.

+---

+# Storage Area Networks (SAN)

+##

 ---
 EOF